ElMassimo/types_from_serializers/README.md

 In most cases, you'll want to let `TypesFromSerializer` infer the types from the [SQL schema](https://github.com/ElMassimo/types_from_serializers/blob/main/playground/vanilla/db/schema.rb).

-If you are using `ActiveRecord`, The model related to the serializer will be inferred can be inferred from the serializer name:
+If you are using `ActiveRecord`, the model related to the serializer will be inferred can be inferred from the serializer name:

 ```ruby
 UserSerializer => User